 I planned to have one zero day at Red’s Meadow, and to allow myself time for an extra one, if I needed or wanted it.

 At this early planning stage it’s also a good idea to add a contingency day to give your plan some flexibility.
-My contingency day ended up being allocated to the Half Dome climb that I didn’t end up doing.
-Instead it meant an extra zero day at Muir Trail Ranch staying in my friends cabin – luxury!
+My contingency day ended up being allocated to a Half Dome climb in my later planner stages.
+In the end it meant an extra zero day at Muir Trail Ranch staying in my friends cabin – luxury!

 Your calculation will look like this